DeepGCNs: Making GCNs Go as Deep as CNNs: Experiments on 3D Point Clouds

 \mysection{Comparison to state-of-the-art} Finally, we compare our reference network (\emph{ResGCN-28}), which incorporates the ideas put forward in the methodology, to several state-of-the-art baselines in \tblLabel \ref{tbl:ours_vs_baselines}.
 The results clearly show the effectiveness of deeper models with residual graph connections and dilated graph convolutions. \emph{ResGCN-28} outperforms DGCNN \cite{wang2018dynamic} by 3.9\% (absolute) in mean IoU.
 DGCNN has the same fusion and MLP prediction blocks as \emph{ResGCN-28} but a shallower \emph{PlainGCN}-like backbone block.
 Furthermore, we outperform all baselines in 9 out of 13 classes.
 We perform particularly well in the difficult object classes such as board, where we achieve 51.1\%, and sofa, where we improve state-of-the-art by about 10\% mIOU.

 This significant performance improvement on the difficult classes is probably due to the increased network capacity, which allows the network to learn subtle details necessary to distinguish between a board and a wall for example.
 The first row in \figLabel \ref{fig:qualitative} is a representative example for this occurrence.
 Our performance gains are solely due to our innovation in the network architecture, since we use the same hyper-parameters and even learning rate schedule as the baseline DGCNN \cite{wang2018dynamic} and only decrease the number of nearest neighbors from $20$ to $16$ and the batch size from $24$ to $16$ due to memory constraints.
-We outperform state-of-the art methods by a significant margin and expect further improvement from tweaking the hyper-parameters, especially the learning schedule.
+We outperform state-of-the art methods by a significant margin and expect further improvement from tweaking the hyper-parameters, especially the learning schedule. \RRR{In \tblLabel \ref{tbl:ours_vs_baselines}, we also include the most recent SOTA results from Deep LPN \cite{Le2020GoingDW}, ShellNet\cite{Zhang2019ShellNetEP}, RandLA-Net\cite{Hu2020RandLANetES} and KPConv\cite{Thomas2019KPConvFA} for reference.
+These methods employ different data pre-processing and augmentation pipelines and were published after the short version of our paper.
+We color these results in gray.}